scarimp/lora_roma/README.md

 =====================================================================

 #### OCTOBER:2018
-For the meeting on  31 of october:
+For the meeting on  31 of october about installing opencv in Raspeberry PI 3:

 0. Instruction to download and [create an sd card](https://www.raspberrypi.org/documentation/installation/installing-images/).
 1. This link is very interesting to install open cv on raspberry PI3  [scivision](https://www.scivision.co/install-opencv-python-windows/), also [this](https://github.com/skvark/opencv-python).